-Years Ended December 27, 2012 December 29, 2011 December 30, 2010 Included in the Consolidated Statements of Income: Revenues: Beverage concessionaire revenue (included in advertising revenue) (1) \$39.7 \$38.0 \$37.2 Advertising inventory revenue (included in advertising revenue) (2) 0.2 0.2 1.3 Operating expenses: Theatre access fee (3) 64.5 55.4 52.6 Revenue share from Fathom Events (included in Fathom Events operating costs) (4) 5.5 8.3 7.3 Purchase of movie tickets and concession products (included in Fathom Events operating costs) (5) 0.4 1.0 1.3 Purchase of movie tickets and concession products (included in selling and marketing costs) (5) 1.1 1.1 1.2
+Years Ended December 26, 2013 December 27, 2012 December 29, 2011 Included in the Consolidated Statements of Income: Revenue: Beverage concessionaire revenue (included in Advertising revenue) (1) \$41.4 \$39.7 \$38.0 Advertising inventory revenue (included in Advertising revenue) (2) 0.2 0.2 0.2 Operating expenses: Theatre access fee (3) 69.4 64.5 55.4 Revenue share from Fathom Events (included in Fathom Events operating costs) (4) 5.1 5.5 8.3 Purchase of movie tickets and concession products (included in Fathom Events operating costs) (5) 0.2 0.4 1.0 Purchase of movie tickets and concession products (included in Selling and marketing costs) (5) 1.4 1.1 1.1 Purchase of movie tickets and concession products (included in Advertising operating costs) (5) 0.2 - Non-operating expenses: Gain on sale of Fathom Events (6) 25.4

-(1) For the years ended December 27, 2012, December 29, 2011 and December 30, 2010, the founding members purchased 60 seconds of on-screen advertising time (with a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a specified 30 second equivalent CPM.
+(1) For the years ended December 26, 2013, December 27, 2012 and December 29, 2011, the founding members purchased 60 seconds of on-screen advertising time (with a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a specified 30 second equivalent CPM.

-- (2) The value of such purchases is calculated by reference to NCM LLC's advertising rate card. - (3) Comprised of payments per theatre attendee, payments per digital screen with respect to the founding member theatres included in the Company's network and payments for access to higher quality digital cinema equipment. - (4) These payments are at rates (percentage of event revenue) included in the ESAs based on the nature of the event. - (5) Used primarily for marketing to NCM LLC's advertising clients and marketing resale to Fathom Business customers.
+(2) The value of such purchases is calculated by reference to NCM LLC's advertising rate card.

+(3) Comprised of payments per theatre attendee, payments per digital screen with respect to the founding member theatres included in the Company's network and payments for access to higher quality digital cinema equipment.

+(4) These payments are at rates (percentage of event revenue) included in the ESAs based on the nature of the event.

+(5) Used primarily for marketing to NCM LLC's advertising clients and marketing resale to Fathom Events customers.